 During the segmentation process of stained virtual slides color information serves as an important indicator for detecting objects of interest.
 However, differences in the staining or acquisition devices of the whole-slide images may pose a difficulty for DL-algorithms to properly process the data.

-Therefore, it is recommended to perform color transformation into illumination-resistant color spaces and perhaps also normalization of individual color space components on the input images in order to ensure the homogeneity of input data in terms of color variation.
-Color normalization techniques may involve histogram matching, color transfer and spectral matching (Hayakawa et al., 2019; Cui et al., 2019; Mahmood et al., 2019; Kowal et al., 2020).
+Therefore, you should aim to ensure the homogeneity of input data in terms of color variation.
+You can do this by performing color transformation into an illumination resistant color space and also normalization of the individual color space components.
+The following color normalization techniques will help you achieve the desired outcome: histogram matching, color transfer and spectral matching.
+(Hayakawa et al., 2019; Cui et al., 2019; Mahmood et al., 2019; Kowal et al., 2020).

 Annotation and labeling strategies

 The terms “annotation” and “labeling” are often used interchangeably and usually mean the same: adding a semantic meaning to a specific, spatially constrained image region.
-Here, we consider annotating the process of marking image regions manually using geometric shapes, for instance a polygon, and labeling the process of adding a specific term or meaning to a respective geometry.
+With annotating we refer to the process of marking image regions manually using geometric shapes, for instance a polygon, and labeling the process of adding a specific term or meaning to a respective geometry.

 End-to-end deep-learning-based segmentation models essentially learn to create semantic masks in the image, where each pixel is assigned to a specific semantic class.
 Hence, a pixel mask is also needed as a learning target for the system.
 While a pixel-wise annotation or “dense annotation” method requires a lot of manual effort (Qu et al., 2020) for the accurate outlining of individual objects, there are a number of annotation techniques discussed in literature to make the algorithm training process more time-efficient.